 Most companies have a Twitter account, and many have one specifically dedicated to support.
 See what customers are saying and how companies respond to them.

 Communicate the Intel

 Once the intel is gathered from these sources, the next step is to effectively communicate the intel to key stakeholders.
 All teams should be equally as knowledgeable as product marketing when it comes to what the market wants, where your product should be sold, and how to properly penetrate the market.
 In fact, when it comes to social media, review boards, or support threads, you can arm your marketing team with intel and have them enter the conversations to give valuable insight.
 This information should be communicated with sales, marketing, and product, and this is an opportunity to share the current state of the market with executives.

 The best way to understand your market is to dive into the market itself.
-Gathering competitive intelligence from these sources can help you gain a better understanding of your audience and improve your market research strategy.
+Gathering competitive and market intelligence from these sources can help you gain a better understanding of your audience and improve your market research strategy.